Life in the Gaza Strip

 The UN says that while health indicators in Gaza are comparable to middle and high-income countries, quality needs to be improved.
 It says most health facilities are unable to provide adequate care and need to be upgraded.

-Power cuts are an every day occurrence in Gaza.
+Power cuts are an every-day occurrence in Gaza.
 It gets most of its power from Israel together with further contributions from Gaza's only power plant and a small amount from Egypt.
-However, this is less than its current needs which have been growing at a rate of 10% a year.
+However, this is less than its current needs.

 Many homes have their own generators, but fuel is extremely expensive to buy.